smithy545/mapgen/README.md

 https://github.com/jacquesh/fortunes-algorithm

-It extends on these implementations with "parallel arc line" (three adjacent arcs with equal y-coords) handling and "seam" handling (an edge event occuring on the intersection of two existing arcs, essentially a combined circle/site event).
+It extends on these implementations with "parallel arc line" (three adjacent arcs with equal y-coords) handling and "seam" handling (an event occuring on the intersection of two existing arcs, essentially a combined circle/site event).

 To-do:
 - Bound voroni diagram